Holiday Performances in Long Beach

 Credit: Long Beach Playhouse

-CAROLS BY CANDLELIGHT, LONG BEACH CITY COLLEGE
+A Joyous Holiday in Song, LONG BEACH CITY COLLEGE

 THE NUTCRACKER, LONG BEACH BALLET

-This is the 40th anniversary of what has come to be known as the nation’s best loved Nutcracker.
+This is the 41st anniversary of what has come to be known as the nation’s best loved Nutcracker.
 Produced and performed by the Long Beach Ballet, the devotion people have for this particular production of the Tchaikovsky classic is that LB Ballet Artistic Director David Wilcox tends to pull out all the stops on the production.
-This year’s performance at the Long Beach Terrace Theater (300 E. Ocean Blvd.) is no different, as the production, which runs from December 16-18 and December 22-23, will feature a full orchestra, flying sleigh, a live horse, plenty of on-stage pyrotechnics and a cast of more than 200.
+This year’s performance at the Long Beach Terrace Theater (300 E. Ocean Blvd.) is no different, as the production, which runs from December 16-17 and December 22-23, will feature a full orchestra, flying sleigh, a live horse, plenty of on-stage pyrotechnics and a cast of more than 200.

-HOLIDAY POPS, LONG BEACH SYMPHONY
+HOLIDAY SWING, LONG BEACH SYMPHONY

 HANDEL’S MESSIAH, LONG BEACH CAMERATA SINGERS